yTrev/jikan-luvit/README.md

-# JikanLua
+# jikan-luvit

-JikanLua is a wrapper for unofficial MAL API, Jikan.
+jikan-luvit is a wrapper for unofficial MAL API, Jikan.

 ## Usage